BuzzFeed UK threatened with being dissolved over late accounts

 BuzzFeed UK also uncovered a series of troubling deaths of Russians in the UK, leading to the reopening of police investigations, and reporters also exposed a series of issues at the Department of Justice.

-A spokeswoman for BuzzFeed UK said accounts would be filed “soon” but declined to specify.
+A spokeswoman for BuzzFeed UK said accounts would be filed “soon” but declined to be specific.

+She later issued a statement: “BuzzFeed UK Ltd will be filing our 2018 financials by the end of the year.

+“Earlier this quarter we concluded the global audit of BuzzFeed Inc on time with no unusual findings.